 Spend a few days in Toraja to take in the fresh mountain air and the hospitality of the locals — and you'll find how happily they live, even in the ever-present gaze of their sainted ancestors.
 The unique culture of Toraja is well-worth the ten-hour curvy mountain drive it takes to get there!

 Where Is Toraja, Indonesia?

-A concrete highway makes short work of that distance today, requiring only about eight to ten hours' ride by bus.
-(The Torajans have a reputation as excellent mechanics; they operate most of the buses connecting Makassar to their homeland.)
+Today, a concrete highway makes short work of that distance, requiring only about eight to ten hours' ride by bus.
+(The Torajans have a reputation as excellent mechanics; they own and operate most of the buses connecting Makassar to their homeland.)

 Travelers disembark at Rantepao, North Toraja's capital and its cultural center.
 Rantepao's low-slung urbanity, chock-a-block with low 1960s-era buildings and the occasional tongkonan-style structures, quickly gives way to rice fields and towering limestone peaks.

 The cooler weather is your only immediate clue to Toraja's elevation.
 You'll need to visit lookout points like Lolai to get a visceral idea of your place in the highlands: in the mornings, the lookout point at Lolai feels like an island peeking out of a sea of clouds.

 What Sets Toraja Culture Apart From the Rest of Indonesia?

 As the lowland Bugis and Makassar people underwent conversion to Islam, the Toraja managed to hang on to their traditional beliefs — Aluk Todolo, or “the way of the ancestors” — that still serve as the basis for Toraja's culture today.

 Even after the mass conversion of most Torajans to Christianity, adherence to old Aluk Todolo habits die hard.